 That's it.
 With TuneFab Apple Music Converter, you can easily convert protected AAC files to MP3.
 Therefore, you don't have to worry about the playback problem of protected AAC files. as MP3 files are compatible with portable devices such as iPod Shuffle, iPod Nano, MP3 players, Zune player, and various different non-Apple devices.

 Part 4: Can You Convert Protected AAC Audio File to MP3 in iTunes?

 Actually, there're 2 options available for you.
 The first option is to use an iTunes Match subscription and the second option is to burn protected AAC audio files to CD, then rip them from CD to MP3 format with iTunes.

 How to Convert Protected iTunes to MP3 on iTunes Directly?

-You can use iTunes Match to upgrade protected AAC file to iTunes Plus which is completely DRM-free.
+You can subscribe to iTunes Match and then upgrade protected AAC files to process Apple Music drm removal.
 When the DRM is removed, you can use iTunes to convert AAC to MP3 directly.

 Note: There is no guarantee that all protected AAC songs can be upgraded successfully.
 Generally the same album or song must also still be available in the iTunes Store otherwise you won't be able to convert or upgrade these protected AAC or M4P files into DRM-free version.